wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.3 =
-This new version allows you to test themes and provides some small fixes.
+More than one page/post as GOAL.
+Several bug fixes.